Maikon/personal_blog/_posts/2014-06-13-ruby-resources.md

 ---
 layout: post
 title: "Ruby Resources"
-category: post
+category: blog
+tag:
+- ruby
 ---

-Ruby resources for Practise

 Due to time constraints or rather bad time management from my part, I didn't get a chance to write a post on a specific subject.
 Nevertheless I'll share some Ruby resources that come handy when practising different things in the language.